monochroumme/COM-NodeJS/README.md

 *PENDING* means you've added an order but haven't ordered it yet.
 *ORDERED* means that you've ordered your coffee but you haven't been served yet.

-**Servant.** ***To log in as a servant:*** use
+**Servant.** ***To log in as a servant** use:*
 Username: *admin*
 Password: *youllneverguess*
 When you're a servant, you can serve the clients by ticking the checkbox by their order lists.
 The orders of the clients *won't* be deleted from servants' tables until they are marked as *DONE* on the clients UIs.
-If someone has left without deleting his orders from the database, then the only way to delete that order is to use this command in your *mongo shell*: (make sure to `use com` before you write this)
+If someone has left without deleting his/her orders from the database, then the only way to delete that order is to use this command in your *mongo shell*: (make sure to `use com` before you write this)
 `db.orders.find({}).pretty()` - this is to find the ID of the client that's rage quit
 `db.orders.remove({_id: ObjectId("put the found ID here")})` - should say *nRemoved: 1*
 **Be careful**, *do not* remove IDs of clients who have their COM pages opened, it may cause an error and the server will be shut down until you rerun it again using `npm run dev`.
 To stop the server just press CTRL+C (COMMAND+C), same with the *mongo shell*.